gitlabhq/gitlabhq/doc/ci/examples/test_phoenix_app_with_gitlab_ci_cd/index.md

 That's why we're hearing so much about Phoenix today.

-In this tutorial, we'll teach you how to set up GitLab CI/CD to build and test a Phoenix application.
+In this tutorial, we'll teach you how to set up [GitLab CI/CD](../../README.md) to build and test a Phoenix application.

-_We assume that you know how to create a Phoenix app, run tests locally, and how to work with Git and GitLab UI._
+The tutorial assumes that you know how to create a Phoenix app, run tests locally, and how to work with Git and the GitLab UI.

 ## Introduction